 The following courses are offered at least once every two years.
 Sc.D. students with a Bachelor's degree are required to successfully complete a minimum of 70 hours from the following curriculum.
-Students with a Master's degree are required to successfully complete a minimum of 36-48 hours, depending on their previous DPT coursework.
-Each DPT applicant's transcript is considered on a case-by-case basis and final required hours are determined by the admissions committee who will evaluate if any DPT courses will substitute for a ScD course.
+Students with a Master's degree are required to successfully complete a minimum of 48 semester hours.
+Students with a DPT are required to successfully complete a minimum of 36-48 hours, depending on their previous DPT coursework.
+Each DPT applicant's transcript is considered on a case-bycase basis and final required hours are determined by the admissions committee who will evaluate if any DPT courses will substitute for a ScD course.
 Requirements within each course section for DPT, Master's or Bachelor's graduates are provided below.
 Students will select either the Teaching or Research Track early in their curriculum.
 While each student's curriculum schedule is flexible, students are expected to finish the program within seven years.